victor369basu/GoogleSheetPlot/README.md

 Please download the "credentials.json" file in your working repository by clicking the "Enable Google Sheets API" button by visiting the page [Turn on the Google Sheets API](https://developers.google.com/sheets/api/quickstart/python#step_1_turn_on_the).
 <br>
+If a tab arises saying "This app isn't verified".
+Click on "Advanced" option on left-hand corner, and select "Go to Quickstart (unsafe)".
+Now click on "Allow" and approve the application.
 ## Plot the graph
 Just give the valid column names(X and Y axis)with the type of plot you want to get.
 Your plot gets saved with the format "col1_col2_category.png".